krmdel/Transformer-From-Scratch/README.md

 # Transformer Model Implementation

 A comprehensive implementation of a transformer model using PyTorch for language translation tasks.
 This repository includes scripts for configuration setup, dataset preparation, model architecture, tokenization, and training.
-I followed and re-implemented the below tutorial, highly recommend to check it out:
+I followed and re-implemented the below tutorial, highly recommend checking it out:

 https://youtu.be/ISNdQcPhsts?si=SiHKhcwJIsDb8-BR